-The Problem: To walk faster, many people take longer steps.
+The Problem: To walk faster, many people take longer steps, overstriding.
 This increase in stride length creates shock and compression into the joints, especially the heels and knees.

 The Solution: Take shorter steps to ground your bouncy walk.
 Shorten your stride.
-Keep your steps under your body where you have greater traction and can push off more forcefully.
+Keep your steps under your body where you have greater traction and can push off more forcefully, Gliding on land.

 Exercise: Shorter, Quicker Steps.
 Practice a shorter stride for one-minute intervals.
 Start with very, very small steps and gradually lengthen maintaining ground traction.
 Repeat 5-8 times during each walk, with at least 1 minute in between each interval.
 You’ll walk faster, smoother, and safer lifelong.